Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-find-unused-code.md

 ## Running a coverage

-We can simply press the reload button in the coverage window to run a coverage.
+We can press the reload button in the coverage window to run a coverage.

 By doing this, Chrome will re-index the page and show you all the results it found like this.